-In addition to image arrays for the non-proxy texture targets described above, partially instantiated image arrays are maintained for one-, two-, and three-dimensional, rectangular, and one- and two-dimensional array textures.
+In addition to image arrays for the non-proxy texture targets described above, partially instantiated image arrays are maintained for one-, two-, and threedimensional, rectangular, one- and two-dimensional array, and cube map array textures.
 Additionally, a single proxy image array is maintained for the cube map texture.
 Each proxy image array includes width, height, depth, and internal format state values, as well as state for the red, green, blue, alpha, depth, and stencil component resolutions and types.
 Proxy arrays do not include image data nor texture parameters.
-When TexImage3D is executed with target specified as PROXY_TEXTURE_3D, the three-dimensional proxy state values of the specified level-of-detail are recomputed and updated.
+When TexImage3D is executed with target specified as PROXY-TEXTURE_3D, the three-dimensional proxy state values of the specified level-ofdetail are recomputed and updated.
 If the image array would not be supported by TexImage3D called with target set to TEXTURE_3D, no error is generated, but the proxy width, height, depth, and component resolutions are set to zero, and the component types are set to NONE.
 If the image array would be supported by such a call to TexImage3D, the proxy state values are set exactly as though the actual image array were being specified.
 No pixel data are transferred or processed in either case.

-Proxy arrays for one- and two-dimensional textures and one- and two-dimensional array textures are operated on in the same way when TexImage1D is executed with target specified as PROXY_TEXTURE_1D, TexImage2D is executed with target specified as PROXY_TEXTURE_2D, PROXY_TEXTURE_1D_ARRAY, or PROXY_TEXTURE_RECTANGLE, or TexImage3D is executed with target specified as PROXY_TEXTURE_2D_ARRAY.
+Proxy arrays for one-and two-dimensional textures, one-and two-dimensional array textures, and cube map array textures are operated on in the same way when TexImage1D is executed with target specified as PROXY_TEXTURE_1D, TexImage2D is executed with target specified as PROXY_TEXTURE_2D, PROXY_TEXTURE_1D_ARRAY, or PROXY_TEXTURE_RECTANGLE, or TexImage3D is executed with target specified as PROXY_TEXTURE_2D_ARRAY or PROXY_TEXTURE_2D_ARRAY or PROXY_TEXTURE_CUBE_MAP_ARRAY.